rlmoser99/ruby_chess/README.md

 <img src="demo/chess_demo.gif" alt="chess demo" width=auto height="400px"/>

 ## Use of Design Patterns
 Right after I started working on this project, I joined a book club reading [Design Patterns in Ruby](https://www.amazon.com/Design-Patterns-Ruby-Russ-Olsen/dp/0321490452).
-When we are done reading, I hope to come back to this project to review and refactor.
+When we are done reading and discussing all of the design patterns, I hope to come back to this project to review and refactor.
 Currently, we've studied six patterns and I have identified two that are useful in this application.

 **[Strategy](https://sourcemaking.com/design_patterns/strategy):**
 I implemented this pattern using the `Board` class as the context and the four `Movement` classes as different strategies.
 The `Board` changes its movement strategy to update the position of the piece(s) based on if the move is a basic move, en passant move, castling move, or pawn promotion move.